dispersionlab/gitshow11/reflections.md

 The percussion  featured in the piece remains constant, however the structure of the noise changes over time, starting off as a clicking sound at the beginning of the piece, becoming a distorted thumping sound at the 30 second mark.
 It fades away for a moment before returning ot its original volume, and fluctuates in volume for the rest of the piece.

 In order to improve the initial experience of the next person to experiment with this piece, and attempt to reverse engineer the synthesizer to remove its non-vcv components has been started.
 While this may effect the final sound of the piece, I believe it will not only allow for a more thorough understanding of the software, but also make the synthesizer more approachable for the next user.

+This iteration of the piece was preformed by slowly increasing the values of the slider on the spring reverb module , then by slowly decreasing the clock speed of the timing module.
+The ethereal, otherworldly feeling of the original piece  is still present, even though the soundscape has changed to become more artificial.